 There are many options when it comes to getting off morphine.
-Some are safer than others and some have better success rates.
+Some are safer than others, and some have better success rates.
 Plenty of these programs may not be safe at all.
 Opiate withdrawal can be brutal and should not be attempted without medical help.
-There are many clinics popping up around the country, offering morphine detox via methadone or Suboxone.
+Many clinics are popping up around the country, offering morphine detox via methadone or Suboxone.
 These opiate replacements are used to wean patients and manage withdrawal.
-The problem with these medications is that they’re synthetic opioids as well, meaning patients can become dependent upon them also.
+The problem with these medications is that they’re synthetic opioids, meaning patients can also become dependent upon them.
 This can basically mean that these clinics are replacing one addiction with another.
-Other options for getting off morphine include going “cold turkey” which is a bad idea and can be dangerous.
-Others may choose to enroll in detox or rehab programs, some which can require fairly long-term commitments.
+Other options for getting off morphine include going “cold turkey,” which is a bad idea and can be dangerous.
+Others may choose to enroll in detox or rehab programs, some of which can require fairly long-term commitments.

 Another option offers a promising alternative to long-term therapy.
-Waismann Institute in California provides the safest, most humane morphine treatment with our rapid opiate detox.
-We use intravenous medication in a hospital to rid patients of their physical addiction to morphine.
-This takes less than two hours and the procedure happens while patients sleep lightly under general deep sedation.
-The procedure accelerates withdrawal and patients awaken without the awareness they even experienced withdrawal symptoms.
-This managed withdrawal gives patients a dignified recovery and allows them to return to their lives, families and careers free of the restraints of addiction.
-We want to end dependency quickly and safely, in the most compassionate and comfortable manner.
-Patients are admitted for 3 to 6 days and they can return home once discharged.
-Others may decide to continue treatment at our optional Domus Retreat for transitional living.
+Waismann Institute in California provides the safest, most humane morphine treatment with several treatment options, including medically assisted detox and rapid opiate detox.
+We use the intravenous medication in a hospital to rid patients of their physical addiction to morphine.
+The procedure accelerates withdrawal, and patients awaken without the awareness they even experienced withdrawal symptoms.
+This managed withdrawal gives patients a dignified recovery and allows them to return to their lives, families, and careers free of addiction restraints.
+We want to end dependency quickly and safely, most compassionately and comfortably.

 Last Updated on